SpineEventEngine/Chords/protobuf/README.md

 ## Chords Protobuf
-Domain-specific UI components that operate with a model defined as Protobuf messages.
+Domain-specific UI components that operate with models defined as Protobuf messages.

 This library uses message type declarations defined in the `spine-base` and